btcrooks/cli-hipster/README.md

     $ touch file.txt
 ###### Create a file with text
     $ echo "Some text here" > some_file.txt
 If the file name exists, bash will overwrite the existing file with the new text.
-To **append** data to an existing file, use a double cheveron `>>`.
+To **append** data to an existing file, use double cheverons `>>`.
 Example: `$ echo "New text to append." >> existing_file.txt`

 ###### Directory